stanford-esrg/retina/INSTALL.md

 # Installation

-## Hardware Recommendations
-Retina should work on any commodity x86 server, but the more cores and memory the better.
-For online operation in 100G network environments, we recommend at least 64GB of memory and a 100G Mellanox ConnectX-5 or similar, but any DPDK-compatible NIC should work.

-Retina has been tested on the following platforms:
+These installation instructions are for running Retina on a bare metal Ubuntu server with a Mellanox server NIC, and have been tested on the following platforms:

 | CPU                   | OS            | NIC                                   |
 | --------------------- | ------------- | ------------------------------------- |
 | Intel Xeon Gold 6154R | Ubuntu 18.04  | Mellanox ConnectX-5 100G MCX516A-CCAT |
 | Intel Xeon Gold 6248R | Ubuntu 20.04  | Mellanox ConnectX-5 100G MCX516A-CCAT |

+Retina can run on other platforms as well, detail to come.

+## Hardware Recommendations
+Retina should work on any commodity x86 server, but the more cores and memory the better.
+For online operation in 100G network environments, we recommend at least 64GB of memory and a 100G Mellanox ConnectX-5 or similar, but any DPDK-compatible NIC should work.

 ## Installing Dependencies